Same-sex marriage in Jersey: Civil partnerships

 On 20 October 2009, the Assembly voted in favour of civil partnerships "in principle".
 The vote was 48 in favour, 1 against and 4 abstaining.
 A draft bill legalising civil partnerships was approved by the Council of Ministers on 24 March 2011 and introduced to the Assembly on 31 May.
-The Assembly passed it on 12 July 2011.
-On 14 December 2011, the bill received royal assent and was registered in the Royal Court on 6 January 2012.
+The Assembly passed it 33–0 with 3 abstentions on 12 July 2011.
+On 14 December 2011, the bill received royal assent, and it was registered in the Royal Court on 6 January 2012.
 In March 2012, the Government of Jersey issued orders implementing the law, which took effect on 2 April 2012.

 In March 2022, the States Assembly passed a bill allowing opposite-sex couples to enter into civil partnerships as well.
-The law will enter into effect on a date yet to be determined by the government.
+It would also allow married couples to convert their marriage into a civil partnership.
+The law entered into force on 24 March 2023.
+Civil partnerships were similarly extended to opposite-sex couples in the United Kingdom in 2019.

 Same-sex marriage

+Legislative action

 On 28 May 2014, Deputy Sam Mézec of the Reform Jersey party submitted a proposition asking the States Assembly to support, in principle, the legalisation of same-sex marriage, and to request the Chief Minister to prepare the necessary draft legislation to give effect to the proposal.
 On 8 July 2014, the Assembly voted for an amendment to the proposal, introduced by Senator Ian Le Marquand, to request the Chief Minister to present a detailed study into the effects of allowing same-sex marriage by 31 December 2014.
 The amendment was passed by 24 votes to 18 and the amended proposition by 39 to 1.

 On 26 November 2014, Chief Minister Ian Gorst submitted a report, which included a commitment to introduce legislation allowing same-sex couples to marry in civil and religious ceremonies by the end of 2017, and to create safeguards for religious organisations and officials who do not wish to conduct same-sex marriages, among others.
 On 14 July 2015, the Chief Minister submitted a proposition to ask the States to decide whether they agree, in principle, that same-sex couples should be allowed to marry and to request that the draft legislation necessary to implement it be introduced for approval by the States no later than January 2017.
 It was approved by the Assembly on 22 September 2015, 37 to 4.